alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 Would you ask a good butcher to slice a lamb leg with a butter knife?
 Just as well you might ask a developer to write a web application in a very low-level programming language, like assembler.
-Good tools are not enough either;
+Good gear is not enough either;
 you need good professionals to make the best use of them.
 In my experience they will take great care to choose and maintain their tooling.